2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Source: [JAM](https://github.com/joinmarket-webui/jam/blob/devel/docs/assets/screenshot-dark.webp)

 However, the technical barrier remains a major obstacle.
 In the coinjoin ecosystem, where confidentiality is reinforced by the number of participants, any limitation reducing accessibility directly affects the available liquidity, which is a crucial factor in the efficiency of the mix.
-Bitcoin, already a niche in financial transactions, sees its use of coinjoins as a sub-niche, and JoinMarket represents an even more specialized fraction of it, which therefore restricts its potential to increase its users' anonsets.
+Bitcoin, already a niche in financial transactions, sees its use of coinjoins as a sub-niche, and JoinMarket represents an even more specialized fraction of it, which therefore restricts its potential to increase the number of users' anonsets.

 Despite its innovative P2P linking model for coinjoiners, JoinMarket has some significant disadvantages, particularly in terms of transactional structure.
 Unlike other implementations, such as Whirlpool, JoinMarket does not guarantee perfect equality between outputs, and it is possible to trace deterministic links between inputs and outputs.
-Moreover, it lacks tools to prevent UTXOs that have already been mixed together from being mixed again, which could compromise the confidentiality sought by users.
+Moreover, it lacks tools to prevent UTXOs that have already been mixed together from being mixed again, which could compromise the confidentiality that users seek.

 Finally, while the JoinMarket concept is interesting, especially for those interested in a dynamic liquidity market, its structural weaknesses and technical complexity make it, in my opinion, less appealing for both novices and experts seeking a coinjoin implementation.